rchillyard/Number/README.md

 Constants
 =========

-The Number class defines a number of constant values for Number, such as Pi, e, one, zero, etc.
+The _Number_ class defines a number of constant values for _Number_, such as Pi, e, one, zero, etc.
-The Constants object contains a number of fundamental constant definitions, in addition to those defined by Number.
+The _Constants_ object contains a number of fundamental constant definitions, in addition to those defined by _Number_.
-For example: c (speed of light), alpha (fine structure constant), etc.
+For example: _c_ (speed of light), _alpha_ (fine structure constant), etc.

 Lazy Evaluation
 ===============